 Whether it is family, friends, colleagues, or church members, someone from home should know where you are staying and how to get in contact with you.
-They should know your flight information and travel itinerary as well.
-That way they can reach you or have someone reach you if an emergency occurs.
+They should know your flight information and travel itinerary so they can reach you or have someone reach you if an emergency occurs.

-Natural disasters tend to wipe out power, leaving many people without mobile devices and internet.
+Natural disasters tend to wipe out the power, leaving many people without mobile devices and internet.
 To avoid not being able to get in touch with people, take a notebook and write down the numbers of close family, friends, and colleague contacts.
-It may also be good to include phone numbers for your hotel, who you plan to meet in the area you are visiting, and any other local emergency relief center
+It may also be useful to include phone numbers for your hotel, who you plan to meet in the area you are visiting, and a local emergency relief center.

 Learn where the nearest resource centers are